indexdata/folio-import/README.md

 Since JS doesn't have any reliable MARC libraries, working with MARC records is best achieved using Perl.
 So far the scripts only deal with conversion -- nothing talks to okapi.

+### downloadAllRefData.js

+This script will consult modual descripters, grab GET endpoints, fetch and store the data returned by the requests.
+You just need to supply a path to a directory for storing these data.
+The filenames will be the endpoint (forward slashes are converted to %2F) and the module root is added as prefix.

 ### loadCreds.js

 Since mod-user-import does not create credentials records, this script is a way to do so.
 It will read a file in "credentials" format and first check to see if the userId exists, and then will POST the credential record to the /authn/credentials.
 If a credentials record already exists for the userId, then the script will return a detailed error message.